 We have roughly 150 biology majors, which means our faculty can give students personal attention and guidance.
 Many of our undergraduate programs are intentionally designed to give you an exceptional foundation for medical programs.
 We do all we can to help you explore – and reach your goals – just as we did with Ashley.

-Third year doctoral student, Inter American University of Puerto Rico School of Optometry.
+Graduate of Inter American University of Puerto Rico School of Optometry

 Our biology program provides you with the courses, skills and knowledge to enter highly sought-after research and professional medical programs.
 You get to design and implement experiments in lab courses, and our anatomy and physiology courses use cadaver dissection-based labs.
 Here, you get opportunities that support your goals; just ask our graduates, 90% of whom go into healthcare.
 "SAU provided me with all of the tools I have needed in my pursuit of a Doctorate of Optometry degree," Ashley says.
 "The small class sizes and the relationships I was able to form with my classmates and professors allowed me to really learn both in and out of the classroom."